 Blackboard is UMBC’s learning management system (LMS), a software application for the administration, documentation, tracking, reporting and delivery of course content and materials.
+Please see the headings below for some frequently asked questions about Blackboard.
 Some things that instructors can do in Blackboard include:

 - Post content – syllabi, slides, articles (see here and here)

 - Use multimedia (like videos and podcasts)

 - Create discussion boards

 - Give students their own space – public or private – for writing and responding to class